312 W Main St, Ellsworth, WI 54011

 Teen artists, crafters and makers ages 12-18 - explore and create at our Teen Maker Meet-Up.
 Most sessions are held on the fourth Thursday of the month at 4:00 p.m.
 Registration is required.
 Call 715-273-3209 or stop by the library to sign up.
 View the website's calendar for more information.

-The only class where you eat your homework!
-Learn cooking techniques, experiment with different ingredients, and best of all, sample your creations!
+Youth will explore and experiment with various genres of writing using monthly prompts, and then share their writing with one another in a safe environment.
+There will also be visits from local authors.
 This group is open to youth ages 12-18.
-Most sessions are held on the second Thursday of the month at 4:00 p.m.
+Sessions are held during the months of February-May on the second Thursdays at 4:00 p.m.
 Registration is required.
 Call 715-273-3209 or stop by the library to sign up.
 View the website's calendar for more information.

 T.A.B.
 (Teen Advisory Board)